mwilliams2014/liferay-docs/en/developer/reference/articles/02-web-experience-management/02-page-fragments/02-fragment-configuration-types.markdown

 }
 ```

 You can provide a more advanced configuration that lets authors select only a specific type of content.
 The configuration below specifies that only web content articles can be selected.
-The optional `itemSubtype` property specfies that the selected web content article must use the structure `article-structure-key-15` to be selected:
+The optional `itemSubtype` property specifies that the selected web content article must use the structure `article-structure-key-15` to be selected:

 ```json
 {